No, Not Like Those Weird Guys That Wear Camo

-With the Survivalist Challenges you’re going to test yourself against the wilderness, but don’t stress, this won’t involve eating raw bison livers or sewing your rotting flesh together by a river’s edge.
-You just need to do basic survival-ish type things that you’re probably going to do anyway if you like living off the land, except for the whole Ruby Ridge thing . . .
-Let’s not be THAT much of a survivalist ok?
-Like some other Challenges this is another good way to make some side money early in the game.
+With the Survivalist Challenges, you’re going to test yourself against the wilderness, but don’t stress—this won’t involve eating raw bison livers or sewing your rotting flesh together by a river’s edge.
+You just need to do basic survival-ish type things that you’re probably going to do anyway if you like living off the land, except for the whole Ruby Ridge thing. ...
+Let’s not be that much of a survivalist, ok?
+Like some other Challenges, this is a good way to make some side money early in the game.

-At the beginning of Chapter 3 you will be free to start the fishing activity.
-To fish hold Left Bumper/L1 to open your Inventory, go the Items tab, and select your Fishing Rod while standing by the water.
+At the beginning of Chapter 3, you will be free to start the fishing activity.
+To fish, hold Left Bumper/L1 to open your Inventory, go to the Items tab, and select your Fishing Rod while standing by the water.
 Hold Left Trigger/L2 to cast your line.
 Certain species of fish will nibble a few times before actually biting the hook.
 You'll feel it through your controller and the Right Trigger/R2 prompt will flash.
 Rotate the Right Stick to reel the fish in, but only when it's not fighting.
-If you try to reel in the fish, during the pulling segment you could lose your bait/lure.
+If you try to reel in the fish during the pulling segment, you could lose your bait/lure.

 Certain baits work better than others, and there are two types of Lure.
-The game will tell you which Bait is best for which fish but everything really seems to work depending on the location.
-Live baits such as Crickets and Worms will attract everything, while the free baits (Bread, Cheese, and Corn) is good for catching the smaller fish.
-To catch Medium and Large fish I recommend a Lure, and the Special Lures are required for catching Legendary Fish (but they also act like normal Lures if a Legendary Fish isn't in the area).
+The game will tell you which Bait is best for which fish, but everything really seems to work depending on the location.
+Live baits, such as Crickets and Worms, will attract everything, while the free baits (Bread, Cheese, and Corn) are good for catching the smaller fish.
+To catch Medium and Large fish, I recommend a Lure, and the Special Lures are required for catching Legendary Fish (but they also act like normal Lures if a Legendary Fish isn't in the area).

 When You Can Do It: After “A Fisher of Men”/beginning of Chapter 3

-Survivalist Challenge #2: Hand 5 animals in to Camp, or a Trapper
+Challenge #2: Hand 5 Animals in to Camp, or a Trapper

 When You Can Do It: After Challenge #1, after you've drummed up the courage to take on that Legendary Bear from the Chapter 2 mission “Exit Pursued By A Bruised Ego”, skinning it seems to unlock the Trapper (at least it did for me).